Universal Decay of Mutual Information and Conditional Mutual Information in Gapped Pure- and Mixed-State Quantum Matter

 where $S(R)$ is the von Neumann entropy of $\rho_R$, the reduced density matrix of $\rho_{ABC}$ in region $R$.
 The MI universally upper-bounds correlations between observables in $A$ and $C$ \cite{2008PhRvL.100g0502W}, and CMI with appropriate partitions distinguish different topological phases \cite{Kitaev2005, Levin2005}.
 Moreover, MI and CMI underpin the axioms of the entanglement bootstrap program~\cite{Shi2019, Shi_2021, Shi2023, yang2025topologicalmixedstatesaxiomatic}, provide robust diagnostics for mixed-state phases~\cite{Lessa_2025, sang2024stabilitymixedstatequantumphases}, and directly link to the approximate quantum error correction capabilities of many-body states~\cite{Fawzi-Renner-ACMI, Flammia_2017,Yi_2024}.

 Despite their important role, the universal behaviors of MI and CMI remain largely unexplored.
 Consider, say, the tripartition in Fig. \ref{fig:Def-partition}.
 Since correlations decay exponentially in gapped phases \cite{Hastings2004}, it is often expected that MI and CMI also decay exponentially there, \ie $I\sim fe^{-d/\xi}$, with $I$ either MI or CMI, $f$ a prefactor, $d$ the distance between regions $A$ and $C$, and $\xi$ a length scale.
-However, the exponential decay of correlations is insufficient to show the exponential decay of MI and CMI, and rigorous understanding of how MI and CMI decay is limited so far.
+However, small correlations do not imply small MI and CMI, and Haar-random pure states provide an illuminating example, where connected correlators are typically exponentially small, while the state has volume-law entanglement, implying large MI and CMI between macroscopic regions~\cite{Brand_o_2014}.
+Indeed, rigorous understanding of how MI and CMI decay is limited so far.
 Especially, how $f$ scales with the sizes of the subregions is poorly understood.
 Filling this gap in understanding is particularly urgent given that MI and CMI are now experimentally accessible (e.g., via randomized measurements, interferometric protocols, or tomography in quantum simulators~\cite{2015Nature,entropytomo_Zoller,2018Elben,2019PhRvAZoller,2020Huang,2023NatRPhPreskill,2024PhRvX,2024PRXQPreskill}), making their scaling behavior a directly testable hallmark of quantum matter.